This guide covers set up the SensorNode Bluetooth® and pairing with a DM device.

-The SensorNode uses three AA LTC Batteries and does not have reverse voltage protection so take care to insert the batteries with the correct polarity, the tabs being the negative terminals.
+The SensorNode uses three off the shelf AA Lithium Batteries and does not have reverse voltage protection so take care to insert the batteries with the correct polarity, the tabs being the negative terminals.

-Note: It is very important to use 1.5V Lithium.
-If you use normal Alkaline AA batteries then they will only operate for about 50% of their useful life.
+It is very important to use 1.5V Lithium batteries.
+If you use normal Alkaline AA batteries then they will only operate for about 40% of their useful life.

 Once any wiring is done (see below) and batteries are installed, all that remains is to seal the housing.
 Seal the device carefully to achieve the IP-67 rating.
 Ensure that the clear silicon seal is in good condition, is lying flat, and is not fouled by any plastic debris or other material.

 - Close the housing, and gently squeeze it shut.
 Foam on the lid will compress against the batteries, holding them firmly in place.